Experiencing Cairo: A Glimpse into an American Scholar’s Daily Life

 Historiography

 Shortly thereafter, you will see reference to other scholars, authors, books, and articles.
 It’s probably not the most interesting section and you’ll be tempted to skip it.
-If you’re engaging on a research paper or project, though, you really shouldn’t because this section will tell you who else has written on this topic and how the book you’re reading fits in with them: agreement, disagreement, filling in a gap, answering a question posed, etc.
+If you’re engaging on a research paper or project, though, you really shouldn’t — this section will tell you who else has written on this topic and how the book you’re reading fits in with them: agreement, disagreement, filling in a gap, answering a question posed, etc.

-In a book from a popular press, this section is more likely to appear in the notes section at the end of the book, rather than within the text itself.
+In a book from a popular press, again, this section is more likely to appear in the notes section at the end of the book, rather than within the text itself.

-Historiography, as the name suggests, is specific to the discipline of history: it’s the study of how people have written about history.
+Historiography, as the name suggests, is specific to the discipline of history: it’s the study of how people have written about history and historic events.

 The technical name for an in-line (meaning: it appears within the text itself, rather than as an appendix) historiographical section is a literature review.
 If it’s appended to the end, and shows as a list of books with notes about each title, it’s an annotated bibliography.
 These two terms are not discipline-specific to history, although their structure and format can differ in other areas of study.
 If you have to write one, ask your instructor for guidance.